lachrist/aran/README.md

   An array indexing all the AST node visited by the Aran instance.
   This field is useful to retrieve a node from its serial number: `aran.nodes[serial]`.
   It is not enumerable to reduces the size of stringifying Aran instances.
+  Each node in this array contains two additional properties: `AranSerial` and `AranParentSerial` which respectively refer to the serial number of the node and the serial number of its parent.

   ```js
   {